Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

 # Analyze, Save, and Load the Market Cycles

 The fmcycle.py module contains the *fmcycles()* function and it receives as input the *dfsp500* dataframe.
-When *compute* = 1 the market data is analyzed.
-The function returns the detailed ("daily") market cycle dataframe *dfmc* and summary market cycle dataframe *dfmcsummary*.
-Each is automatically saved to a csv file.
+When *compute* = 1 the market data is analyzed and the function returns the detailed ("daily") market cycle dataframe *dfmc* and summary market cycle dataframe *dfmcsummary*.
+Each dataframe is automatically saved to a csv file.
 If *compute* = 0 then *fmcycles()* expects to receive filenames to import the detailed and summary market cycle datafames and in this case does not analyze the input dataframe.

 The three key parameters used for analyzing the daily market data are *mcdown_p*, *mcup_p*, and *variable*, defined as follows:
-  * *mcdown_p* = the percent decline from market high determining a Bear market condition.
+  * *mcdown_p* = the percent decline from market high determining a Bear market condition, default = 0.20.
-  * *mcup_p* = the percent increase from market low determining a Bull market.
+  * *mcup_p* = the percent increase from market low determining a Bull market, default = 0.205.
-  * the *variable* in the input data frame, *df*, to analyze, by default = *Close*
+  * *variable* = the name of the variable contained in the input data frame, *df*, to analyze, by default = *Close*

 It is possible to set *mcdown_p* and *mcup_p* to other cycles, such as 10% corrections, rather than the 20% Bull and Bear conditions.
 Furthermore, it is also entirely possible to analyze the up and down cyclic performance of any security in this manner other than the ^GSPC.
 For long term evaluation of an Equity, instead of a market index, the correct variable for analysis will be *Adj Close*.